 In response to what, at the time, was a rapid growth in the number of PMSCs offering services on a wide array of contracts, in March 2012, BIMCO launched its Standard Contract for the Employment of Security Guards on Vessels, known as Guardcon.
 This quickly became BIMCO's second-most used standard contract.
 It set a benchmark for the provision of security services, which was rapidly adopted by the shipping industry.
-However, it is unsuitable for use in West Africa without considerable amendment.
-BIMCO declined requests to produce a revised standard contract for use in West Africa and instead issued, by Special Circular (No. 1) on 20 February 2014, a set of guidelines for owners contemplating using Guardcon for the provision of PMSC services in this region.
+However, it is unsuitable for use in West Africa without considerable amendment (see further below).